What is Strophic Form in Music?

 In time, the ostinato form developed and you can find examples in jazz, blues, rock, and similar genres.

 2. Sectional Variation

 It became popular in the Classical era.
-The sectional variation form is developed and used in many different genres of music in time, just like the continuous variation form.
+The sectional variation form is used in many different genres like the continuous form.

 The AABA is a song form developed based on the sectional variation form by adding a bridge before the last variation.
 You can find many different types with examples.
 It is known as a 32-bar song form in the meantime.

 I Want to Hold Your Hand – The Beatles